Silicon Valley Bank Collapse – The Ripple Effects On KiwiSaver

 Quickly labeled as the biggest failure since the Global Financial Crisis (GFC), US regulators rushed to seize the assets of Silicon Valley Bank (SVB) late last week.

 While very few see it as a repeat of 2008, NZ and KiwiSaver are not immune from the ripple effects.
 Upon KiwiSaver sign up, you are made aware of the risk exposure of your chosen fund.
 Price hikes, high-interest rates, and fearful investors have made headlines worldwide.
 The construction industry coming to a near-total collapse in China, and the prolonged Russian war on Ukraine has added fuel to the fire.
-This is most definitely a sign of a slowing global economy and the question now is, what’s next?
+Is this a sign of a slowing global economy and if so, the question is, what’s next?

-So this article is not in fact all doom and gloom.
-In the case of SVB, things have gone horribly wrong, but measures were in place to minimise damage.
-We’ll be looking at what happened (from what we know so far).
-Moreover, we track how markets and your KiwiSaver account were affected.
-We cover the ripple effect and lastly, a short comparison to the GFC.
+This article isn’t all doom and gloom.
+While things went terribly wrong with SVB, there were measures in place to minimize the damage.
+We’ll explore what happened (based on what we know so far), track the impact on markets and your KiwiSaver account, examine the ripple effect, and provide a brief comparison to the GFC

 What Happened?

-While most people hadn’t heard of Silicon Valley Bank, it was in fact the 16th largest bank in the US.
-It mainly served as a lender and banking institution to startups and venture capitalists.
+While most people hadn’t heard of Silicon Valley Bank (SVB), it was actually the 16th largest bank in the U.S. It primarily served as a lender and banking institution for startups and venture capitalists.

-As investment capital grew to record highs over the course of the pandemic, so did SVBs assets.
-Euronews reports that by the end of 2022, it had $209 billion in assets and $175.4 billion in deposits.
+As investment capital surged to record highs during the pandemic, so did SVB’s assets.
+By the end of 2022, it had $209 billion in assets and $175.4 billion in deposits, as reported by Euronews.

-While interest rates were at record lows, SVB used funds to invest in bonds amongst other things.
-However, as interest rates rose, the value of those bonds dropped below the purchase price.
-Now, this wouldn’t be a problem if the bonds remained in place and were allowed to mature.
-The issue here is that if their customers want to withdraw more money than the bank has in cash, they will have to sell these bonds at a loss to accommodate the withdrawal requests.
+While interest rates were at record lows, SVB invested heavily in long-term securities, including bonds.
+However, as interest rates rose, the value of these bonds declined below their purchase price.
+This wouldn’t have been a problem if the bonds could be held to maturity, but the issue arose when customers tried to withdraw more funds than the bank had in cash.
+To meet these withdrawal requests, SVB had to sell these bonds at a loss.

-That is exactly what happened when SVB announced it had sold some assets at a loss of almost $2 billion.
-Investors got weary of the bank’s solvency concerns and depositors raced to withdraw funds before US regulators took control.
+That’s exactly what happened when SVB announced it had sold assets at a loss of nearly $2 billion.
+Investors became concerned about the bank’s solvency, and depositors rushed to withdraw their funds before U.S. regulators stepped in.

-Just 2 days after SVB imploded, the third-biggest bank failure happened with the collapse of New York-based Signature Bank.
-It was a similar story with regulators stepping in, seizing assets, and giving senior management the boot.
+Just two days after SVB’s collapse, the third-largest bank failure in U.S. history occurred with the fall of New York-based Signature Bank.
+It followed a similar pattern, with regulators seizing assets and removing senior management.

-Since then, US President Biden reassured the public as well as customers that this is a contained case and that all SVB customer deposits would be available.
-However, investors would have to bear the cost of the stock being now worthless.
-That is compared to a share price of $267.83 USD on Wednesday, 8 March 2023.
+Since then, President Biden reassured the public and customers that SVB’s situation was contained and that all customer deposits would be protected.
+However, investors were left to bear the cost, as SVB’s stock became worthless, dropping from $267.83 USD on Wednesday, 8 March 2023, to near zero just days later.

 How The Market Reacted

-As you can expect, it certainly caused some panic in the financial markets as well as overall banking confidence.
-Shockwaves were felt throughout the banking sector and containment was on the agenda of both regulators and the industry itself.
+As expected, it caused significant panic in the financial markets and undermined overall banking confidence.
+Shockwaves rippled through the banking sector, with containment becoming a priority for both regulators and the industry itself.

 Financial Sector - CNBC